owencho/Stm8Assembler/README.md

 ceedling                  // Build the STM8Assembler project
 ```
 ## Testing the program
-You can test this STM8Assembler by issuing  `ceedling test:all ` command on GitBash.
+You can test STM8Assembler by issuing  `ceedling test:all ` command on GitBash.

 ## STM8 Instruction set